pu2clr/RYLR998/README.md

 **Optional Tools:**
 - **KiCAD** (for viewing/editing circuit schematics) - [Download here](https://www.kicad.org/download/)

+### Why Not Arduino UNO or Nano?

+You may notice that this project uses the **LGT8F328P** instead of the traditional Arduino UNO or Nano.
+Here's why:

+**The Problem with Standard Arduino UNO/Nano:**
+- Arduino UNO and Nano operate at **5V logic levels**
+- The RYLR998 module operates at **3.3V** and is **not 5V tolerant**
+- Direct connection between 5V Arduino and RYLR998 can **damage the module**
+- Using 5V Arduino requires additional components:
+  - Voltage level shifters (bidirectional logic level converter)
+  - Voltage divider circuits for each signal line
+  - Additional wiring and complexity
+  - More space on breadboard
+  - Higher cost for additional components

+**The LGT8F328P Solution:**
+- **LGT8F328P** is a cost-effective alternative that runs at **3.3V natively**
+- **100% Arduino Nano compatible** (same code, same IDE, same libraries)
+- **Direct connection** to RYLR998 without any level shifting
+- **Simplified wiring** and fewer components
+- **Lower project cost** (no need for level shifters)
+- **More reliable** (fewer connections = fewer potential failures)

+**Can you still use Arduino UNO/Nano?**

+Yes, you can!
+But you'll need to add level shifting circuitry between the Arduino (5V) and RYLR998 (3.3V).
+While this is certainly possible, it adds complexity that this tutorial aims to avoid.
+By using native 3.3V microcontrollers (ESP8266, LGT8F328P, Raspberry Pi Pico), we keep the projects simple, safe, and beginner-friendly.

 ### Important Notes

 ⚠️ **Voltage Level**: The RYLR998 operates at **3.3V**.
 Do not connect it directly to 5V microcontrollers (like standard Arduino Uno) without level shifting.